Steve Lambert: Projects

-Why They Hate US

-In 2006 Steve Lambert, with the help of Steve Calderon, launched Why They Hate US.
-The project invited users to tag photos on Flickr with "whytheyhateus", acting as a display of pictures that users suggest contribute to a negative view of the United States or have the potential to be misinterpreted as negative.
-Some of the themes include gun violence, war, crude humor, consumerism, obesity, and Big Government and Big Business.

-The site is an open forum and images displayed are not curated, edited, or censored.
-Anyone is allowed to contribute an image to the forum.
-Eventually, any image brought to the site will be shown in the random display.

-Simmer Down Sprinter

-Simmer Down Sprinter is a two-player, sit-down, arcade-style video game that Lambert designed and programmed in which players compete to move runners around a track.
-The game is controlled by the player's bio-feedback.
-The more relaxed the player becomes, the faster the runner moves around the track.
-It is essentially a competitive relaxation.

-The game uses what is essentially a polygraph test, as the player rests his or her arm on a metal pad.
-It senses changes in the users' body temperature and galvanic skin resistance.
-Exciting warm-up music is played before each game, to make the challenge of keeping calm more difficult.

 NY Times Special Edition

 Lambert was recently in the news for helping with the organization of the New York Times Special Edition, a hoax edition of 1.2 million copies of the venerable paper that was distributed for free on the streets of New York City.
 A team of 35 people wrote and edited the paper, including representatives from The Yes Men, CodePINK, and other activist groups.
 The paper was post-dated for July 4, 2009, several months into President Obama's term, and envisioned a world where the Iraq war was over, Bush and Cheney were tried for war crimes, and congress had passed a maximum wage cap.
 The stunt created a stir, as many people were temporarily fooled by the otherwise reliable newspaper.
 The project was honored with the "Award of Distinction Hybrid Art" at Prix Ars Electronica in September 2009.